 Protein, peptide, DNA immunization… We carry out all types of immunization strategies!

-ProteoGenix applies the highest ethical standards and is engaged for responsible animal use in science.
+ProteoGenix applies the highest ethical standards and is committed to the ethical use of animals science.

 Screening in target application

 Developing a diagnostic tool?
 Flow cytometry, Sandwich ELISA, IHC, IF, IP, WB… Your antibody is guaranteed in the application of your choice!

 Therapeutic antibody expert